MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -MinimumVersion

-Specifies the minimum allowed version of the package that you want to find.
+Specifies the minimum allowed package version that you want to install.
+If you don't add this
-If you do not add this parameter, **Install-Package** finds the highest available version of the package that also satisfies any maximum specified version specified by the *MaximumVersion* parameter.
+parameter, `Install-Package` installs the package's newest version that satisfies any version
+specified by the **MaximumVersion** parameter.

 ```yaml
 Type: String